 A preliminary ecological appraisal (PEA) is normally the first stage in any site assessment.
-It has two main elements: an ecological desk study and an extended Phase 1 habitat survey.
+It has two main elements: an ecological desk study and an extended Phase 1 or UKHab habitat survey.
 The PEA can be an extremely useful tool for development masterplanning.
 Read more about Preliminary Ecological Appraisals.

 Red Squirrel surveys